Posted by: Northwest Eye in General on January 2, 2026

 - Redness and Swelling: Your eyelid may look inflamed and swollen.

-Styes are typically caused by bacterial infections, often from Staphylococcus bacteria, which can infect the oil glands in your eye area.
+Styes are typically caused by eye infections, often from Staphylococcus bacteria, which can infect the oil glands in your eye area.
 It’s common to feel frustrated when dealing with this, but knowing the contributing factors can help:

-- Poor eyelid hygiene
+- Poor hygiene

 - Use of old or contaminated cosmetics

-Additionally, other conditions such as allergies and eye infections, including conjunctivitis, can lead to symptoms similar to those of a stye.
+Additionally, other conditions such as allergies and infections, including conjunctivitis, can lead to symptoms similar to those of a stye.
 Recognizing these symptoms early can help you manage the condition effectively.
 Remember, we are here to help you through this process.

 Understand Recovery Time: How Long Does a Stye Last?